 Thermistors are resistors that react to temperature changes.
-Two categories exist: thermally sensitive silicon resistors and polycrystalline ceramic materials
+Two categories exist: thermally-sensitive silicon resistors and polycrystalline-ceramic materials.

 Commercial PTC thermistors fall into two major categories.
 The first category consists of thermally sensitive silicon resistors.
-These devices exhibit a fairly uniform positive temperature coefficient (about +0.77% /°C) through most of their operational range.
-They can also exhibit a negative temperature coefficient region at temperatures in excess of 150 °C. These devices are most often used for temperature compensation of silicon semi conducting devices in the range of -60 °C to +150 °C.
+These devices exhibit a fairly uniform positive temperature coefficient (about +0.77 %/°C) through most of their operational range.
+They can also exhibit a negative temperature co-efficient region at temperatures in excess of 150 °C. These devices are most often used for temperature compensation of silicon semi conducting devices in the range of -60 °C to +150 °C.

 The other major category is polycrystalline ceramic materials.
 They are normally highly resistive but made semi-conductive by the addition of dopants.
-They are most often manufactured using compositions of barium, lead and strontium/titanates with additives such as yttrium, manganese, tantalum and silica.
+They are most often manufactured using compositions of barium, lead and strontium/titanites with additives such as yttrium, manganese, tantalum and silica.

 As this critical temperature is approached, the devices begin to exhibit a rising, positive temperature coefficient of resistance as well as a large increase in resistance.
 The resistance change can be as much as several orders of magnitude within a temperature span of a few degrees.